 - Spin the drum inside the washing machine with your hand.

 - You should either get a loud noise coming from the machine or you’ll find that the drum is not moving around as it should.

 - If you experience either of the outcomes listed in step 4 you will need to replace the bearings.

 Generally, if you have a bearing related issue you need to get it sorted out as soon as possible.
-You really don’t want to keep washing with your machine because you’ll damage it further.
-This will just mean more cost in the long term.
+You shouldn’t continue washing with your machine because this might damage it further, meaning more cost in the long term.
 Replacing the bearings could cost over £100 though, so in some cases it might be better to replace the machine entirely.